nattasit63/matc/docs/Installation.rst

 Download
 ************
-Simply download this "package_" to your workspace and build it.
+Simply download this "meta-package_" to your workspace and build it.

 .. code-block:: sh